Produce Certified Lowline Beef

 To enter into an agreement, producers must be current members of ALCA and their beef must be able to be traceable by DNA and parent verification processes.
-This provides a guarantee of quality for the consumer and a product management tool (to help identify the best beef producing genetics) for producer.
+This provides a guarantee of quality for the consumer and a product management tool (to help identify the best beef producing genetics) for the producer.